 Every lending platform is different, but most online lenders take into account two primary factors: the current state of your business and your business’ profit potential.
 At Funding Circle, we look for businesses with positive cash flow, consistent sales or revenue, a healthy base of customers or clients, and a history of prompt repayments.
 However, we also review cash flow projections to see how your business might bloom in the near future and take into account whether or not you regularly put money toward growing your business.

 Borrowing amounts vary depending on the lender.
 You may be able to get an online business loan for as little as $5,000 to cover a one-off purchase, or potentially secure financing for 10 times that amount.
-The average lending amount for alternative online small business lenders is between $60,000 and $80,000, but Funding Circle term loans let you borrow anywhere from $25,000 to $500,000.
+The average lending amount for alternative online small business lenders is between $60,000 and $80,000, but Funding Circle term loans let you borrow with flexible terms.

 Your interest rate depends on a handful of factors, like your credit score, the type of loan you apply for, the term length, and whether or not your loan is unsecured or secured by assets.
 The average APR for online lenders is between 10-30%, depending on the lender and loan.
 Merchant cash advances and short-term loans, for example, often have APRs as high as 70%, while long-term loans offer more reasonable rates.
 At Funding Circle, we offer fixed interest rates, with the most creditworthy applicants receiving rates that match most bank loans.

 Depending on the particular online lender and loan you apply for, you may have monthly fees, origination fees, or prepayment fees.
 At Funding Circle, however, there are no hidden fees — just a simple one-time origination fee between 3.49-7.99% of your loan.
 And there are no prepayment penalties ever, so you only pay interest on the time you borrow.